urs-santoshh/fake_store_api/README.md

 ### Prerequisites

-Before you begin, make sure you have the following software installed on your computer:
+Before you begin, make sure you have the following installed on your computer:

 - Python 3.x
 - pip (Python package manager)